longlonglin/QTCS/README.md

 # Code for QTCS Algorithm

-This repository contains a reference implementation of the algorithms for the paper:

-QTCS: Efficient Query-Centered Temporal Community Search.
-To appear in VLDB2024
+This repository contains a reference implementation of the algorithms for QTCS: Efficient Query-Centered Temporal Community Search.

 ## Environment Setup